Frankie Darro: Acting career

-Darro's name grew in stature, but he himself didn't: he stood only 5'3", limiting his potential as a leading man.
-His wiry, athletic frame and relatively short stature often typecast him as a jockey.
-Darro played a crooked rider in Charlie Chan at the Race Track and A Day at the Races.
-In 1938 Darro joined Monogram Pictures to star in a series of action melodramas.
+Darro's standing in the industry increased, but his height did not.
+He stood only 5'3", limiting his potential as a leading man.
+His wiry, athletic frame and relatively short stature often typecast him as a jockey, in such films as The Ex-Mrs. Bradford, Charlie Chan at the Race Track, and A Day at the Races.
+With the play and film Dead End creating a vogue for "tough street kids" stories, Darro signed with Columbia Pictures for two action features, Reformatory and Juvenile Court; he also played a sympathetic role in Columbia's popular serial The Great Adventures of Wild Bill Hickok.

+In 1938, Darro joined Monogram Pictures to star in a series of action melodramas.
 Darro's flair for comedy gradually increased the laugh content in these films.
-By 1940 Mantan Moreland was hired to play his sidekick.
+By 1940, Monogram hired Mantan Moreland to play his sidekick.
 The Frankie Darro series was so successful that Monogram used it as a haven for performers whose own series had been discontinued: Jackie Moran, Marcia Mae Jones, and Keye Luke joined Darro and Moreland in 1940, and Gale Storm was added in 1941.

 Darro served in the US Navy Hospital Corps during World War II.
 He contracted malaria while enlisted.
 Upon his return to civilian life, Monogram welcomed him back and cast the perennially youthful Darro in its The Teen Agers campus comedies.
-When that series ended, the studio gave Darro four featured roles in its popular Bowery Boys comedies.
-Darro's last assignment for Monogram was doubling for Leo Gorcey in Blues Busters in 1950.
+When that series ended, the studio gave Darro four featured roles in its popular Bowery Boys comedies, including a co-starring role in Fighting Fools (1949).
+This was the last film in which he played a lead; thereafter he accepted smaller roles and did stunt work for other actors in various films.
+Darro's last assignment for Monogram was as a stuntman, doubling for Leo Gorcey in Blues Busters in 1950.